obreo/pulumi_api_template/README.md

 # Pulumi Automation API Template for Python
-## Deploy your app using Pulumi API with ease
+## Deploy your app using Pulumi API with ease - In Python

 # Overview